kroitor/gjk.c/README.md

 3 - 3 =  0
 3 - 4 = -1
 ```
 We got a lot of numbers, many of them more than once.
-The resulting set of points (numbers) is larger than each of the initial sets of points of two shapes.
+The resulting set of points (numbers) is larger than each of our initial sets of points of two shapes.
 Let's plot these resulting points in our 1D-space and look at the shape of resulting segment on the number line:

 ![Segment [-3,1] on the number line](https://cloud.githubusercontent.com/assets/1294454/21998715/8f465a96-dc47-11e6-9aa5-e30f59453685.jpg "Segment [-3,1] on the number line")